 Mathematics Program

-In grades K-5, establishing a strong foundation in basic math skills and relating those skills to life experiences is emphasized.
+In kindergarten through fifth grade, establishing a strong foundation in basic math skills and relating those skills to life experiences is emphasized.
 Computers and smartboards are utilized to teach, enrich, and reinforce the learning process.
 Teaching strategies to accommodate diverse learning styles include cooperative learning, peer learning (grouping), guided experimentation (discovery), and differentiated instruction.
 Manipulatives are used extensively to develop critical thinking skills and to demonstrate various problem-solving strategies.
 The elementary grades use the Progress in Mathematics series to help implement the math problem.
 The teachers often use other resources as well to round out the mathematics curriculum.

 Language Arts

-The elementary school uses the Scott Foresman series and a number of other reading materials to teach reading, comprehension, and writing skills.
+The elementary school uses textbooks from McGraw-Hill and Sadlier for phonics, reading, word study and grammar as well as a number of other reading materials to teach reading, comprehension, and writing skills.
 Teachers pull from a variety of sources to accommodate different reading groups.

 Science